isc-projects/kea/doc/guide/dhcp4-srv.rst

 It is possible to override the default server identifier values by specifying the "dhcp-server-identifier" option.
-This option is only supported at the global, shared network, and subnet levels.
-It must not be specified on the client class and host reservation levels.
+This option is only supported at the global, shared network, and subnet levels; it must not be specified on the client class or host reservation levels.

 The following example demonstrates how to override the server identifier for a subnet: